realitytracing/Reality-Tracing-WIP/artifact-analyzed/moral-panics-floaty-critics-and-the-flattening-of-error.md

 - Technological inevitability
 - Irreversible polarization

-These phenomena are often described as:
+These phenomena are often framed as:

 - Self-amplifying
 - Autonomous
 - Out of control
 - Exponentially accelerating

-This framing produces **moral panic**.
+Such framings can produce **moral panic**.

-The structural error underlying many such narratives is the **flattening of humanity into inert mass**.
+The recurring structural modeling error we examine here is the **flattening of humanity into inert mass**.

+This artifact does not claim that runaway narratives are false.

+It examines how they are sometimes modeled.

 ---

 ## The Flattening Error

-When modeling large-scale systems, critics often:
+When modeling large-scale systems, discourse often:

-- Treat individuals as passive inputs
+- Treats individuals as passive inputs
-- Treat institutions as unstoppable machines
+- Treats institutions as unstoppable machines
-- Treat feedback loops as frictionless
+- Treats feedback loops as frictionless
-- Remove human agency from the model
+- Removes adaptive response from the model

-Human beings become background noise.
+Human beings become background variables rather than dynamic agents.

-But human beings are not inert variables.

-They are dynamic constraint agents.

-They exhibit:
+However, in real systems, people exhibit:

 - Fatigue
 - Boredom